hkaur008/List-Of-Active-Repositories/README.md

-Hey folks , This is list of repositories who have above 100 stars and are active (accepting pull requesting based on large merged pull requests ) .
+Hey folks , This is list of repositories who have above 100 stars and are active (accepting pull requesting based on latest merged pull requests ) .